-The SC strongly promotes the involvement of the public in the preparation and implementation of NIP related activities as a major driving force for initiating environmental health improvements.
-Thus, the communication strategy of the EA project will include activities for timely informing the public on planned activities and achieved results.
-Special information will be prepared and distributed to different public organisations and press media.
-The national POPs website will be continuously updated on project activities.
+The Stockholm Convention strongly promotes the involvement of the public in the preparation and implementation of NIP related activities as a major driving force for initiating environmental health improvements.
+Thus, the communication strategy of the EA project will include include activities for timely informing the public on planned activities and achieved results.
+Special information will be prepared and distributed to different public organizations and press media.
+The national POPs website will be continously updated on project activities.
 Feedback, suggestions and comments received from public organizations will be reviewed, considered and answered by the project management.